-Summary: To provide the Committee with an amended Code of Conduct and Councillor Complaints Procedure taking into account recommendations from the Audit and Standards Committee on 24th October 2019 arising from the ethical standards workshop held with the Committee Members on the 26th September 2019 which considered the report by the Committee on Standards in Public Life dated January 2019.
+Summary: To provide the Committee with an amended Code of Conduct and Councillor Complaints Procedure taking into account recommendations from the Audit and Standards Committee on 24th October 2019 arising from the ethical standards workshop held with the Committee Members on the 26th September 2019 which considered the report by the Committee on Standards in Public Life dated January 2019 and to consider whether the committee should provide a response to the LGA consultation on the code of Conduct

+Recommendations:

-Recommendations: To accept the proposed changes to the Code of Conduct and the Procedure for Dealing with Complaints regarding City, Parish and Town Councillors and Co-Opted Members for approval and forwarding to Full Council for adoption.
+- 1. To accept the proposed changes to the Code of Conduct and the Procedure for Dealing with Complaints regarding City, Parish and Town Councillors and Co-Opted Members for approval and forwarding to Full Council for adoption. - 2.
+To ask the Monitoring Officer to submit a response to the LGA Consultation, in consultation with the Chair of this committee that reflects the outcomes from the workshop on Ethical Standards as set out in Appendix E